gaehlerm/SoftwareEngineering/README.md

     assert read_csv("unexisting_file.csv") == ([7], [8], [9])
 ```

-This test passes, even if the file passed as an arugment is not existing.
+This test passes even if the file passed as an argument does not exist.
 An alternative to using the mocking framework is to use dependency injection.
 This is explained below.

 Mocks have some predefined behavior.
-In this case it simply returns the values defined.
-This is contrary to fakes, which have an implemented behavior that mimics the real behavior to some degree.
-Mocks are much easier to set up than fakes.
+In this case, it simply returns the values defined.
+Mocks are different from fakes, as they mimic real behavior to some extent.
+Setting up mocks is much easier compared to fakes.

 ### Faking

 [clean craftsmanship, p.118]

-A fake is a working version of the object you want to replace, albeit it's a simplified one.
-For example your fake csv reader in the example below does not read a file from the disk, but just returns a string stored in the code.
-For running tests this is usually good enough without having the drawback of dealing with the file system, where your original data could easily be deleted or messed with by anyone else.
+A fake is a functional replica of the object you intend to substitute, although it is a simplified version.
+For example, the fake CSV reader in the following example does not read a file from the disk; instead, it simply returns a string stored in the code.
+When running tests, this approach is typically sufficient without the inconvenience of managing the file system, where your original data could be easily deleted or tampered with by others.

-In the following example, the `FakeCSVReader` does not write the data to a file, but stores it in a local variable.
+In the following example, the `FakeCSVReader` does not write the data to a file but stores it in a local variable.

 ```py
 class CSVReader: